AngelDiceGames/Stars-and-Lasers/Starships and Laserguns/Governments/The Alliance.md

 In the year [[3,426 ARD]] an observation satellite in orbit of [[Draco]] was damaged by a micro meteorite.
 Within the year, the [[Dracon]]s had sent up an early space-flight mission to capture the satellite.
 They reverse engineered it, and using the communication protocols on the satellite made first contact with the Alliance in [[3,698 ARD]].

-Supreme Fleet Admiral Laras'nye prevented the Dracons from joining the Alliance for nearly 300 years as she held a grudge over the death of her sister Lanas'nye.
+Supreme Fleet Admiral Laras'nye prevented the Dracons from joining the Alliance for nearly 300 years as she held a grudge over the death of her sister [[Lanas'nye]].
 However, eventually she was overruled and the Dracons joined the Alliance in [[3,704 ARD]].

 The Alliance encountered the world of [[Fraya (Planet)]] in the [[Fraya (Star system)]] system, in the year [[3,926 ARD]].
 Here they met the [[Frayan]]s, and made first contact.
 The Frayans were not eager to give up their independence and refused to join the Alliance, but established peaceful, if limited, relations.